Discussion in 'Gear' started by flawlessandeternal, Apr 17, 2010.

 Why can't I just have all the guitars.

 I would save for the ML-1 Pro Modern, using the Standard as a backup plan.
-The PRS Mark Holcomb has substantially different neck geometry, though Chapman Guitars has not published neck thickness measuremnts for any of their models.
+The PRS Mark Holcomb has substantially different neck geometry, though Chapman Guitars has not published neck thickness measuremunts for any of their models as shown by the neck measurements published by Chapman Guitars.

 I have just discovered the benefits of chatting to a sales rep.